 How to Hem Jeans With a Sewing Machine

-The easiest and quickest (if you’re familiar with a sewing machine) method to hem jeans is with a standard sewing machine.
+The easiest and quickest method for hemming jeans is to use a standard sewing machine.
 The process takes around 30 minutes, and if you use the right stitch, your jeans will withstand wear and tear for many washes.

 It’s very important to use the appropriate needle.
-I suggest a 100/16 denim needle, but any heavier needle should be appropriate.
+I suggest a 100/16 denim needle, but any heavier needle should work fine.

 After you mark and cut your jeans, stitch around the edges to prevent fraying.
 You can do this with a standard sewing machine zig-zag stitch, or a serger on the edges.